nisharma85/nisharma85.github.io/_posts/2014-3-3-Hello-World.md

 Our task was to help group WTWY in their efforts to optimize their street team in collecting emails , in hopes of raising awareness of their organization and eventually maximizing participation.

-The([turnstile data](http://web.mta.info/developers/turnstile.html)includes entry and exit counts for each subway station, measured in four hour intervals at inconsistent times.
+The [turnstile data](http://web.mta.info/developers/turnstile.html)  includes entry and exit counts for each subway station, measured in four hour intervals at inconsistent times.